 4 Statement of service performance

-Lakes Commercial Developments Limited is a Council Controlled Organisation (CCO) and is required to prepare a Statement of Intent (SOI).
-Recorded below are the targets and results of the Lakes Commercial Developments Limited Statement of Intent categorised under portfolio activities.
+Lakes Commercial Developments is a Council Controlled Trading Organisation (CCTO) and is required to prepare a Statement of Intent (SOI).
+Recorded below are the targets and results of the Lakes Commercial Developments Statement of Intent performance targets.